Skip to content

 Is carmine vegan or carminic acid?

 Is carmine vegan, or not?
-Maybe you're standing in the grocery store eyeing the ingredients list of a jam or lipstick - or maybe you're just interested in plant and non-plant ingredients.
+Maybe you're standing in the grocery store eyeing the ingredient list of a jam or lipstick - or maybe you're just interested in plant and non-plant ingredients.
 Either way, you've come to the right place!
-The red colorant carmine E 120 is found in countless everyday products.
+The red dye carmine E 120 is found in countless everyday products.

-In this article, I will briefly and concisely explain why exactly carmine is not vegan, which products contain the colorant and what alternatives you have as a vegan.
+In this article, I explain to you briefly and concisely why exactly carmine is not vegan, which products contain the dye and what alternatives you have as a vegan.
 Let's go!

 1. Definition